 This post shares the complete guide to using the Cricut EasyPress family of products, including both the original EasyPress and the updated EasyPress 2 options, to create professional-quality heat transfer products in your own home.
 I’ll tell you why it’s better than an iron, why you should probably get an EasyPress Mat, how to use it to create layered designs, and more.
-This post contains affiliate links, which you can read more about here.
+This post was sponsored by Cricut and contains affiliate links, which you can read more about here.

 Today I’m sharing the complete guide to using your Cricut EasyPress to complete beautiful, professional-looking iron-on and heat transfer projects in your own home.
 Cricut’s EasyPress line combines the speed, accuracy, and reliability of a professional heat press with the approachability of an iron.
 It works great with traditional heat transfer vinyl, as well as the fun stuff like heat transfer foil, glitter, and metallic materials.